 I was inspired again by the sheer ingeniousness of my friend Miranda.
 Randie as many call her came up with an Irish inspired idea of canning Corned Beef.
 Not just any Corned Beef but the idea of creating a jar specifically for the use of making Hash.
 Now Corned Beef Hash in the jar from the grocery store used to be one of my favorites till I had breakfast at a little diner in downtown Santa Barbara who made homemade hash from scratch.
 The beef was cooked and shredded and diced potatoes, onions, and green peppers were saute with the meat till the hash was crispy on one side, just like I like it.

-Now Randie's idea in concept was great but I knew that we couldn't have diced potatoes and meat.
-I decided that if I cooked the raw meat and potatoes and cut them into 1" cubes the pressure canner would do all the work and I could just drain the liquid and empty the jar onto a cutting board.
+If you can the raw meat and potatoes are cut into 1″ cubes the pressure canner would do all the work and I could just drain the liquid and empty the jar onto a cutting board.
 Using my french knife I could dice and chop the meat and potatoes into smaller sizes and fry them up in the frying pan adding what other yummy things I wanted to add at that point.
 So that is what I did.

 Corned Beef Hash